 The Trustees of BAUS have legal and fiduciary responsibility for the Association.
-The Trustees are the Officers of the Association (the President, Vice President, Honorary Secretary, Honorary Secretary Elect, Honorary Treasurer and Honorary Treasurer Elect) and up to four co-opted Trustees.
+The Trustees are the Officers of the Association (the President, President Elect, Vice President Membership, Deputy Vice President Membership, Vice President Education and Deputy Vice President Education) and up to four co-opted Trustees.

-The following key senior members of staff are responsible for the day-to-day management of the charity:
+The following key senior members of staff were responsible for the day-to-day management of the charity: